 My whole life I have felt like I don’t belong, like an outsider… A black sheep.
 The odd ball.
 The loner.
 I even imagined as a little girl that I was adopted but I couldn’t overlook the fact that I look exactly like my family so that was out of the question.
 I remember even thinking I was abducted by aliens at one point lol I just knew I was different, and because of this, I suffered.

 I did not start Yoga because I was looking for the physical aspect of it.
 In fact, I hated working out.
 I was drawn to Yoga because I was in search of the deeper meaning of life.
 I wanted to deepen my spirituality, and because of that, Yoga found me.
 I was at a very dark stage in my life when I was introduced to Yoga.
-I was going through a divorce, numbing my worries away in prescription drugs, alcohol, cigarettes, weed and boys.
+I was going through a divorce, numbing my worries away in prescription drugs, alcohol, cigarettes, and f*ckboys.
 I was at a place in my life where I couldn’t fall asleep at night because of my monkey mind.
 My soul was so desperate to reveal itself.
 All I kept hearing was Yoga.
 Yoga.
 Yoga.
 Everywhere I looked, Yoga.
 It was like I was receiving all this information about something I had no idea existed but all of a sudden it did.
 I will never forget my first Yoga class.
 It was Ashtanga Led Primary and I remember getting to Utthita Hasta Padangusthasana and mentally visualizing myself saying “screw this” and walking out, but my internal warrior voice said “you got this” with such confidence.
 I remember being able to bind on Marichyasana D on my first try and how invigorating that felt.
 When I left that day, I knew Yoga was going to become my new passion.
 Three months later I was enrolled in a Yoga Teacher Training that would change the course of my life forever.

 Once I started my Yoga training, my life began to change.
 I began to spiral downward.
 I was beginning to rip off a mask that I didn’t even know I was wearing.
 The only thing that kept me grounded was Yoga.
 My karma started coming up like wildfire and I was being scorched left and right by questions of who I was.
 Deeply buried memories started to arise.
 The “not so pretty” memories.
 I started to uncover deep childhood wounds that I realized I had been suppressing for years.
 Yoga opened the floodgates, no more holding back.
 I began the journey of healing myself.
 But first, I had to destroy the old “me.”
 Everything I thought I knew about myself began to fall apart.
 All those aspects of Ego forming walls that were built by me but created in the likeness of others, came crashing down.
 I started recognizing all the aspects of myself that didn’t belong to me.
 Ways of being I had picked up from others.
 Experiences that molded patterns in my mind that do nothing but hurt me.
 I started to see my own matrix except it wasn’t mine anymore.
 It was what society, what everyone else wanted me to be.
 I saw what I had created and realized I had to change.
 And thus began the journey to my true self.
 Ripping one mask off at a time.
 Awakening the Divine within.